kailash-manasarovar/statement/docs/timeline/2021/december.md

 ## Walking

 - I met Christine BJ to go hiking on the mountain and she invited me to go walking with the English ladies on a regular basis once I returned in February 2022.
+- At this point, a couple of the expat-Anglophones offer me available apartments they suggest I might like to buy.

 ## Back to France